xfiveco/generator-xh/README.md

 If everything went ok, the preview files will be generated and you will be able to check your work in the `dist` folder.

 To re-compile HTML / SCSS file in real time you can use default task.
-Type
+Type:

 ```
 grunt